State foresters are responsible for wildfire protection on more than 1.5 billion acres nationwide.

 Suppression Funding

-The federal Government spent over $3 Billion on fighting wildfires in 2018.
+The federal Government spent over $4 Billion for fighting wildfires in 2022.

 Today’s fire seasons last 78 days longer on average than they did in the 1970s, and are projected to grow hotter, more unpredictable, and more expensive still.
 Over the last few decades, the portion of the USDA Forest Service’s total budget dedicated to fire has grown from under 20 percent to more than 50 percent.
 As wildfires burn through larger and larger shares of the agency’s budget, critical funding that supports federal, state, and private forests is reduced through a process called “fire borrowing.”